Examining LaMelo Ball's impact on the Charlotte Hornets

 There were questions to be asked about how the Hornets would fare.
 Losing that much production from Ball would hurt; doing so while also navigating absences from Gordon Hayward, Graham, and Rozier at different points would present an even tougher challenge.

-However, they've been able to hold their own, hovering around .500 (10-11) to maintain their place in the Eastern Conference playoff race.
-Now, Ball is returning tonight, which will help the Hornets continue their postseason push.
+However, they were been able to hold their own, hovering around .500 (10-11) to maintain their place in the Eastern Conference playoff race.
+Now, Ball is back and the Hornets are in the play-in tournament.
 Here's what they've been missing.

 From a skill perspective, there isn't a pass that Ball can't make.
 Corner skips with either hand.
 Pocket passes.
 Lobs.
 Lay-downs.
 Overhead hooks -- in close quarters, or further out -- to either side of the floor.
 No-looks.
 Touchdown passes.